atxmemo/IssueImporter/README.md

 ## Changes I would make had there been more time to work on this project (in order of importance)

 1. Error handling framework around the connectors in order to gracefully handle any exceptions being thrown
-2. Validating GitHub credentials, repository, user name and any other credentials used to connect to the task manager in question (for now there are required bt not validated)
+2. Validating GitHub credentials, repository, user name and any other credentials used to connect to the task manager in question (currently required by thor but not validated)
 3. Handle pagination if the task manager in question has a result set large enough to warrant this functionality
 4. Asynchronously import the issues into GitHub using a background job
 5. Add a nice UI in front of this utility